rohan-varma/rohan-varma.github.io/_posts/2017-8-24-Regularization.md

 ### Regularizers in neural networks

-While techniques such as L2 regularization can be used while training a neural network, employing techniques such as dropout, which randomly discards half of the activations at a per-layer level during training, have been shown to be much more successful.
+While techniques such as L2 regularization can be used while training a neural network, employing techniques such as dropout, which randomly discards some proportion of the activations at a per-layer level during training, have been shown to be much more successful.
 There is also a different type of regularizer that takes into account the idea that a neural network should have sparse activations for any particular input.
 There are several theoretical reeasons for why sparsity is important, a topic covered very well by Glorot et al. in a [2011 paper](http://proceedings.mlr.press/v15/glorot11a/glorot11a.pdf).

 Since sparsity is important in neural networks, we can introduce a constraint that can gaurantee us some degree of sparsity.
 Specifically, we can constrain the average activation of a particular neuron in a particular hidden layer.